Linear Response Theory for Renewable Fluctuations in Power Grids with Transmission Losses: Introduction

-In \cite{zhang2019} three frequency regimes of the network response were identified for symmetric networks: a bulk, a resonant and a local regime.
+The impact of noise on the stability of the synchronous state in a complex dynamical systems has been intensively studied with the method of linear response theory.
+Analytical results were given for singular perturbations \cite{tamrakar2018propagation}, white Gaussian noise \cite{Matthiae2016} and exponentially correlated noise \cite{tyloo2018robustness,coletta2018transient, tyloo2019key}.
+The spreading of intermittency from fluctuations to the frequency response throughout a lossless network was calculated by Haehne et al.\cite{haehne2019propagation}.
+Zhang et al. identified three frequency regimes of the network response networks: a bulk, a resonant and a local regime.
 The bulk regime covers low frequency perturbations, and the network responds as a whole.
-In contrast, as already pointed out in \cite{Kettemann2016}, high frequency perturbations stay localized at the fluctuating node and decay exponentially.
+In contrast, as already pointed out by Kettemann et al.\cite{Kettemann2016}, high frequency perturbations stay localized at the fluctuating node and decay exponentially.
 They constitute the local regime.
 The resonant regime is where the fluctuation spectrum and the oscillatory dynamics of the network overlap, and produces complex resonant response patterns.

-The linear response approach introduced in this paper is especially well suited to the study of the bulk and resonant regime.
-Crucially we allow for heterogeneous parameters, asymmetric coupling (losses on the line) and arbitrary fluctuation spectra.

-We find that there appear potentially distinct sets of nodes from which fluctuations spread strongly into the network (vulnerable nodes) and to which fluctuations spread easily (excitable nodes) \cite{auer2017stability, Auer2018The}.
-For autocorrelated fluctuations that are strongest for small frequencies, the networks response is dominated by the bulk, with important corrections from the resonant regime.
-Whereas in the symmetric network case the bulk regime exhibits no network structure, our approach shows that the presence of an asymmetric effective network Laplacian gives rise to a non-trivial structure in the node vulnerability.\\

-We consider a network of coupled nonlinear dynamical systems.
-The dynamical state of each node $i$ can be described by a vector $x^{(i)}(t)$ containing a certain number of dynamical variables.
-The state of the entire dynamical system $x(t)$ is the vector containing the states of all components.
-We assume the system has a stable fixpoint $x(t) = x^\circ$.
-Our goal is now to analyse how the system responds to an additive perturbation $\eta(t)$.

-If the amplitude of $\eta(t)$ is sufficiently small, the system stays in the vicinity of the fixpoint $x^\circ$ and we can linearize the dynamical system.
-The linear response of the deviation $\delta x_i(t) \coloneqq x_i(t) - x_i^\circ$ is given by